-- Enrollment in the Phase 1 clinical trial of LYL797 is ongoing at nine sites in the U.S. The study will enroll at least 15 patients each with relapsed or refractory triple-negative breast cancer or with non-small cell lung cancer.
-Initial clinical data from the Phase 1 trial of LYL797 are expected in the first half of 2024. - The Phase 1 clinical trial is designed as an open label, dose escalation and expansion trial in patients with relapsed/refractory TNBC who have failed at least two lines of therapy and patients with relapsed/refractory NSCLC who have failed at least one line of therapy.
+- Enrollment in the Phase 1 clinical trial of LYL797 is ongoing.
+The study includes patients with relapsed or refractory triple-negative breast cancer or non-small cell lung cancer and is now open at 14 sites. - Initial clinical data from the Phase 1 trial of LYL797 are expected in the first half of 2024. - The Phase 1 clinical trial is designed as an open label, dose escalation and expansion trial in patients with relapsed/refractory TNBC who have failed at least two lines of therapy and patients with relapsed/refractory NSCLC who have failed at least one line of therapy.
+The study will enroll at least 15 patients each with relapsed or refractory TNBC or with NSCLC in the expansion phase of the study. - The Lyell START (Study of Tumor target Analysis for Referrals to Trials) ROR1 biomarker screening protocol was initiated in June 2023 to support the ongoing LYL797 Phase 1 trial, as well as potential future trials with LYL797 and our next-generation ROR1-targeted product candidate, LYL119.
+START provides a decentralized mechanism for patients anywhere in the United States to have their collected tumor tissue screened for ROR1 expression and, for ROR1 positive patients, be referred to clinical study sites.